telecomcraft/homelabs/docs/labs/networks/general/creating-a-network-host-template.md

 But the role of network hosts in your labs can become capable of so much more functionality by using real operating systems such as Linux.
-Using them offers an opportunity to not only become more familiar with real hosts, but gain deeper insights into networking fundamentals as well.
+Using them offers an opportunity to not only become more familiar with real hosts, but gain a deeper understanding into networking fundamentals as well.

 In addition, because nearly every network operating system (NOS) is built on Linux, understanding the underlying networking capabilities of the Linux kernel and all the included tools in a Linux host provide insights into how routers, switches, and firewalls work.

-In this lab we're going to create an Ubuntu Linux "template" inside Proxmox VE that can be cloned and used as powerful network hosts to interact with inside our network labs.
+In this lab we're going to create an [Ubuntu Linux](https://ubuntu.com/download/server) "template" inside Proxmox VE that can be cloned and used as powerful network hosts to interact with inside our network labs.

 ## Step 1: Download Ubuntu 22.04 LXC Template onto a Proxmox VE Node